gregdeterding/raspberrypi-googledocs/README.md

 ### What you need
 - A Raspberry Pi running raspbian
-- A sensor properly wired to the raspi via GPIO pins (this sample uses a PIR Motion sensor)
+- A sensor properly wired to the raspi via GPIO pins (this sample assumes a PIR Motion sensor is connected to GPIO4)
 - A Google account
 - A Google Spreadsheet for recording the pi data